mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 - [Julia v1.2.0](https://julialang.org/downloads/) or higher
 - [Mimi v1.0.0](https://github.com/mimiframework/Mimi.jl) or higher
+- connection of your julia installation with the central Mimi registry of Mimi models

+If you have not yet prepared these, go back to the first tutorial to set up your system.

 Note that we have recently released Mimi v1.0.0, which is a breaking release and thus we cannot promise backwards compatibility with version lower than v1.0.0 although several of these tutorials may run properly with older versions.
 For assistance updating your own model to v1.0.0, or if you are curious about the primary changes made, see the How-to Guide on porting to Mimi v1.0.0.

-If you have not yet prepared these, go back to the main tutorial page and follow the instructions for their download.

 ### Step 1.
 Download FUND

 The first step in this process is downloading the FUND model, which is now made easy with the Mimi registry.
-Assuming you have already done the one-time run of the following command to connect your julia installation with the central Mimi registry of Mimi models, as instructed in the previous tutorial:
+Assuming you have already done the one-time run of the following command to connect your julia installation with the central Mimi registry of Mimi models, as instructed in the first tutorial,

 ```julia
 pkg> registry add https://github.com/mimiframework/MimiRegistry.git
 ```

-You simply need to add the FUND model in the Pkg REPL with:
+you simply need to add the FUND model in the Pkg REPL with:

 ```julia
 pkg> add MimiFUND